nubispc/d6g/components/service-catalog/README.md

 - `GITHUB_ORG`: The Github organization owning the Catalog repository
 - `GITHUB_REPO`: The Github repository used as a storage backend for the Catalog
 - `GITHUB_ACCESS_TOKEN`: A Github Access Token with read & write privileges to the Catalog repository

+If any of the listed variables are not set, the Service Catalog will fallback to a local storage backend.